r-dbi/DBI/cran-comments.md

 ## Reverse dependencies

 * I have run R CMD check on RPostgreSQL with `Sys.setenv("POSTGRES_USER" = "muelleki", "POSTGRES_HOST" = "/run/postgresql", "POSTGRES_DATABASE" = "muelleki")` to run the tests against a database, this now succeeds.
-The change to 0.4 should not affect other packages.
+The difference to the released version 0.4 is minor and should not affect other packages.